Local Environmental Groups

 Collective Resource provides a door-to-door food scrap pick-up service, reducing landfill use through organic recycling and composting.

-Eco-Reps organize activities and events, create tools and resources, and practice “sustainable living” themselves to raise awareness and mobilize the Northwestern University campus culture around sustainability.
+This Northwestern group organizes activities and events, creates tools and resources, and practice “sustainable living” themselves to raise awareness and mobilize the Northwestern University campus around sustainability.
 There are Eco-Reps for residential halls, colleges, greek chapters, and off-campus living.

-Engineers for a Sustainable World (ESW) mobilizes students through education, training, and practical action, building collaborative partnerships to meet the needs of current and future generations.
+ESW mobilizes students through education, training, and practical action, building collaborative partnerships to meet the needs of current and future generations.
 ESW-NU builds leaders in sustainability by educating ourselves, educating our community, and committing to action-oriented projects.
-Through this model we have not only advanced sustainability on our campus and around the world, but we have inspired several Northwestern students to go on to careers in industry, policy, and organizations promoting sustainability.
+They have not only advanced sustainability on campus but have inspired several Northwestern students to go on to careers in industry, policy, and organizations promoting sustainability.

-The Evanston Bike Club is a recreational club serving northern Chicago and the northern suburbs.
+This recreational club serves northern Chicago and the northern suburbs.
 It schedules weekend and weekday rides, from short recreational rides to ultra-marathon events.
 Its annual fund-raising event, the North Shore Century, is held on the third Sunday in September.

-The Evanston Environmental Association, formed in 1976, is a community-centered, not-for-profit 501(c)(3) organization dedicated to promoting conservation and preserving natural resources through education in Evanston and throughout the North Shore.
-Our objectives include fostering appreciation of natural resources and advancing prudent utilization of those resources in an urban environment.
+Formed in 1976, the EEA is a community-centered, not-for-profit 501(c)(3) organization dedicated to promoting conservation and preserving natural resources through education in Evanston and throughout the North Shore.
+Objectives include fostering appreciation of natural resources and advancing prudent utilization of those resources in an urban environment.
 In pursuit of these objectives, the EEA promotes and demonstrates environmental awareness, serving people of all ages in cooperation with complementary groups and community agencies.
-The Ladd Arboretum and Ecology Center are the focal point of these activities, along with Lighthouse Landing; the Center is the home of the EEA.
+The Ladd Arboretum and Ecology Center are the focal point of these activities, along with Lighthouse Landing.

 The Council is a grassroots group working to ensure everyone’s access to a safe and diverse regional food supply and to foster awareness of healthy food choices.
-We advocate sustainable agricultural policies, support organic growing practices, and promote active urban-rural connections through our local food system.
-We have no formal structure or regular meetings.
-We respond to any like-minded initiatives in Evanston, northern Cook County, Chicago metro-area, Illinois, the Midwest, nationally.
-We specialize in public policy and civic engagement in building sustainable healthy farm and food systems that work for everyone, at every meal.
+They advocate sustainable agricultural policies, support organic growing practices, and promote active urban-rural connections through our local food system.
+They specialize in public policy and civic engagement in building sustainable healthy farm and food systems that work for everyone, at every meal.

 The Evanston Interreligious Sustainability Circle was founded in 1999 by members of diverse religious congregations as an expression of their Care of Creation, with a commitment to make Evanston a more sustainable place.
 The Circle has sparked the formation of seven other sustainability groups.
 The Circle meets monthly on the second Sunday from 3-5 at the Friends Meeting House, 1010 Greenleaf.
 The Circle supports the greening of individual congregations and sponsors various community-wide events.
 Participation is welcomed.

-The Evanston North Shore Bird Club, founded in 1919, is an organization devoted to wild birds and their habitats.
+Founded in 1919, this organization is devoted to wild birds and their habitats.
 It is committed to sharing this devotion with anyone interested in the natural world.

 Evanston Rebuilding Warehouse is a nonprofit organization that promote reduction of waste in landfills through sustainable deconstruction and renovation building practices.